Home / How to Sell on Amazon / How to Start an Amazon Private Label Business in 2026

 Step 1: Product Research for Amazon Private Label

-Product research is where your business succeeds or fails.
+Product research is the foundation of Amazon private label business.
 Not every product is suitable for private labeling.
 You need products that hit specific criteria across demand, competition, margins, and logistics.

 Amazon Private Label Brand